Some of the best things to do in Toulon

 Circuit Paul Ricard

-Eccentric businessman Paul Ricard built Circuit Paul Ricard in 1969.
-Famous for its iconic blue run-off areas known as the Blue Zone, the circuit is a 30-minute drive away from Toulon.
-It hosted numerous Formula One pre-season tests and races in the 1980s.
-Local F1 hero Alain Prost won multiple French Grand Prix races here during that period.
+True racing fans can rent the Circuit Paul Ricard track for an exciting track day event.
+Businessman Paul Louis Marius Ricard built it in 1969.
+Famous for its iconic blue run-off areas known as the Blue Zone, the circuit is just a 30-minute drive from Toulon.
+Back in the 1980s, the track saw a lot of prime motorsport action as it hosted numerous Formula One pre-season tests and races.
+Local F1 hero Alain Prost won three French Grand Prix races at the Paul Ricard Circuit during that period.

-Other events hosted here include motorcycle, GT, and endurance car races.
+Other events held here include motorcycle and GT car races.
 Time your visit right, and you can take advantage of driving experiences offered by different providers at the circuit.
-True enthusiasts also have the option to rent the track for a track day event.

 AGS Formule 1